 It’s not WHAT we learn that turns us into innovators, creators, developers, movers, shakers, world changers…… it’s the process by which we learn.
 It’s the ability to remain open to all the different possibilities.

 The threading together of awareness, information, and need –the connections through and between.

 We live in an age where facts are at our fingertips.
 But what to do with the information takes fluidity and curiosity.
 Asking questions.
 Testing hypotheses.
 Having awareness.
 Reflecting.
 Collaborating.
 Listening.
 Sharing.
-Learning.
 Trying.
 Failing.
 Trying again…….
 A willingness to PLAY.